debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * **Important: unless you (directly or indirectly) install bitcoin-fullchain-$network or bitcoin-txindex-$network the node will be pruned by default.
   Some packages (electrs, lnd, ...) depend on fullchain, so they won't break.
-  To avoid problems, do NOT install the packages one-by-one - install all desired packages using a single `apt install` command.**
+  To avoid waiting for reindex, do NOT install the packages one-by-one - install all desired packages using a single `apt install` command.**
 * If you want to change the location of datadir install `bitcoin-mainnet` with `DEBIAN_PRIORITY=medium` and answer the question.
 * Check `btc-rpc-explorer` package for a nice graphical interface.
 * You need `sudo` to run `bitcoin-cli`, group support not implemented yet, PRs welcome.